whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 - Manifold - Model must have clearly defined inside and outside and be closed.
 - Watertight - No gaps in the mesh so that it would not leak if filled with water.

-#### Core Modeling Techniques

-Different programs have different buttons, but most 3D form is built from a spall set of fundamental moves.
-Once you understand these core techniques, learning new software becomes mostly vocabulary and interface muscle memory.

-- Extrude - Pulling a 2D profile into 3D space.
-- Revolve - Spinning a 2D profile around an axis.
-- Loft - Creates a skin that bridges multiple non-colinear 2D profiles spaced apart.
-- Sweep - Dragging a 2D profile shape along a linear path.
-- Transform - Move, Rotate, or Scale bodies or components in 3D space.
-- Tessellation - Converts smooth, curves, surfaces, and faces, into discrete entities such as lines or polygons.
-- Decimate - Reduces number of polygons based on level of retained detail and accuracy of original mesh.
-- Boolean Operations
-  - Union - Adds A to B
-  - Difference - Subtracts B from A
-  - Intersect - Keeps only the parts of A and B that overlap in space

-#### Software Categories

-- DCC - Digital Content Creation
-- CAD - Computer Aided Design

 ## Types of 3D Geometry

 3D geometry data is different than 2D geometry data.
 2D geometry only captures height and width.
 3D geometry adds the dimension of depth.
 3D models generally create a representation of a volume of an object, often referred to as a solid, or a representation of the surfaces of an object referred to as a shell or boundary.